jedgusse/collaborative-authorship/README.md

 # Data

 Aside from a number of exceptions, the pool of texts used for the experiments carried out in the thesis roughly derive from two main databases.

+## Brepols

 The first is the Brepols Library of Latin Texts (LLT).
 The LLT first and foremost contains all the editions from Brepols's own *Corpus Christianorum*, in addition to several external critical editions that comply to modern critical standards.
-Aside from being able to rely on the texts that had previously been collected in LLT, I have been fortunate to collaborate with Brepols on the further digitization of texts which had thusfar not been available in electronic edition, such as Ewald Könsgen's edition of the *Epistolae duorum amantium*, Suger's collected oeuvre as edited by Françoise Gasparri, or the respective works by Elisabeth and Ekbert of Schönau in the edition by Ferdinand W. Roth.
+Aside from being able to rely on the texts that had previously been collected in LLT, I have been fortunate to collaborate with Brepols on the further digitization of texts which had thusfar not been available in electronic edition, such as Ewald Könsgen's edition of the *Epistolae duorum amantium* (1974), Suger of Saint-Denis's collected oeuvre as edited by Françoise Gasparri (1996–2001), or the respective works by Elisabeth and Ekbert of Schönau in the edition by Ferdinand W. Roth (1884).
+For the remaining texts, I chiefly relied on the digitized version of the *Patrologia Latina* (*PL*), which has become electronically available since 1993, and has remained one of the most sizeable Latin corpora online (±113 million words).

 # Code